MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 ## Register a plug-in
 When a quote line detail is created on the **Quote Line** page for a project quote line, the system creates two estimate lines in the background.
 One line is for the cost side of the estimate and the other line is for sales the side.
 This is the same  for project contract lines.

 When you make a change to the quantity or a field on the cost side, that change is propagated to the sales side.
-This is possible because of the following plug-ins that must be re-registered after making changes to a pricing dimension.
+This is possible because the PreOperation plugins on Quotelinedetail and contractline detail entities connect specific attributes on the cost side to the sales side of the transaction.
+If you need changes to pricing dimension values on the sales side to propagate to the cost side, the following plug-ins that must be re-registered after making changes to a pricing dimension.

-These are the plug-ins you are registering:
+These are the plug-ins to update and re-register:

-- PreOperationContractLineDetailUpdate - Updates **msdyn_orderlinetransaction**.
+- PreOperationContractLineDetailUpdate - **Update msdyn_orderlinetransaction**.
-- PreOperationQuoteLineDetailUpdate - Updates **msdyn_quotelinetransaction**.
+- PreOperationQuoteLineDetailUpdate - **Updates msdyn_quotelinetransaction**.

-Conmplete the following steps to register the plug-ins.
+Conmplete the following steps to update and re-register the plug-ins.

-1. Open the **PluginRegistrationTool** and connect to your online instance.
+1. Open the **PluginRegistrationTool** and connect to your Project Operations CDS Environment.
-2. Click **Search**, and search for the plug-in to be updated.
+2. Click **Search**, and type in the first few letters of the plug-in to be updated.
 3. After the plug-in is found, select it and then click **Select on Main Form**.
-4. Select the step of the plug-in to be updated, right-click, and then select **Update**.
+4. Select the step **Update msdyn_orderlinetransaction** of the plug-in to be updated, right-click, and then select **Update**.
 5. In the update window, click the ellipsis (**...**) in the filtering attributes.
-6. Select the pricing attribute check boxes.
+6. The filtering attributes window will open and show a list of all attributes in the entity along with the pricing dimensions.
+Select the checkboxes for the pricing diemnsion attributes.
 7. Click **OK** to close the page and then select **Update Step**.
-8. Repeat this process for the second plug-in, **PreOperationQuoteLineDetail - Update of msdyn_quotelinetransaction**.
+8. Repeat this process for the second plug-in, **PreOperationQuoteLineDetail** for the step **Update of msdyn_quotelinetransaction**.
-9. Close the plug-in registration tool.
+9. Close the PluginRegistrationTool.